alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

 - Display a descriptive title "YouTube Audiobook Script Generator" at the top of the page
 - Provide a description explaining what the application does and its purpose
 - List prerequisites (yt-dlp and ffmpeg) with instructions that they must be installed and available in system PATH
-- Display the description and prerequisites in a clearly formatted section above the table
+- Display the description and prerequisites in a clearly formatted section above the book entries

 ---

-## REQ0033: Add Row Button and Clean Button Grouping
+## REQ0033: Add Book Button and Clean Button Grouping
 The application shall:
-- Provide an "Add Row" floating action button (FAB) and a "Clean" button grouped together with the CSV Import/Export buttons below the table, aligned to the right.
+- Provide an "Add New Book" button and a "Clean" button grouped together with the CSV Import/Export buttons below the book entries, aligned to the right.
-- Use a round button with a plus icon for adding new rows.
 - Match the button style to the Material UI theme.
 - Display the buttons in a flex container.